Writing is a difficult medium to learn. For instance, did you know that there are different types of writing?

 Not only does one read his writings, but one lives in his universe.
 Descriptive writing is employed alongside all other types of writing because a writer may need to explain a scene or character in depth from time to time so that readers can better understand the story.

-5. Objective writing
+5. Objective Writing

 The author should remain objective and neutral, allowing the readers to form their own opinions.
 A formal style of writing is objective writing.
 As a result, instead of writing “men and girls,” write “men and women.”

-6. Subjective writing
+6. Subjective Writing

 The author is unconcerned with the material’s accuracy.
 Subjective writing is based on the author’s observations and experiences.

-7. Creative writing
+7. Creative Writing

 These days, creative writing has become a need.
 Many people are attending creative writing classes to improve their skills.

-8. Review writing
+8. Review Writing

 A review is a collection of the types of writing intended to help the reader decide whether or not to purchase a product or activity.

-This type of writing strongly relies on descriptive writing, combining objective and subjective thoughts to convey the author’s experience with the subject.
+This type of writing relies on descriptive writing, combining objective and subjective thoughts to convey the author’s experience with the subject.

-The writer may or may not advocate the subject matter based on both factual and personal considerations, even if the language is not necessarily persuasive.
+The writer may or may not advocate the subject matter based on factual and personal considerations, even if the language is not necessarily persuasive.

 Books, films, toys, video games, and even theme park experiences may be the subject of reviews.